Stephen Duneier: Career as a cognitive science practitioner

 In 2001, Duneier began to apply his approach to decision making, which he calls "Bija", to his personal life, leading to a long string of eccentric goals and resolutions being set and achieved.
 In 2012, it reached fever pitch when he embarked upon 12 for 2012, a New Year's resolution which included 12 Learning Resolutions and 12 Giving Resolutions.
 As part of his resolutions, he has performed at comedy clubs; learned to fly a helicopter; climbed iced waterfalls; raced cars; had root canal without anesthetic; learned to speak German; read 50 books in 52 weeks; participated in the Pier to Peak half marathon; learned to unicycle; used jumping stilts to hike; fostered a pit bull; built homes for families in Arizona; learned ballroom dancing, how to drum, slackline, parkour, skydive; and flown planes aerobatically.

 He set the Guinness World Record for the largest crocheted granny square.
 It is 1,311 square feet, incorporates more than 30 miles of yarn and weighs over 60 pounds.
 It took 2 years, 7 months and 17 days to create, and required more than 500,000 double crochet stitches.

 Duneier now speaks and writes about his experience and how others can take insights from research conducted in the field of cognitive science in order to make better decisions and achieve bigger goals.

 Career as a lecturer

-Duneier teaches undergraduate and graduate level courses on decision analysis in the College of Engineering at the University of California in Santa Barbara.
+Duneier teaches undergraduate and graduate level courses on decision analysis in the UC Santa Barbara College of Engineering.

 40 ft tall eucalyptus tree 2.6 miles up the Cold Spring Trail wrapped with yarn.